Faubourg Brewing Company

-Faubourg Brewing Company is a brewery founded in New Orleans, Louisiana on October 31, 1907 and originally named Dixie Brewing Company.
+Faubourg Brewing Company was a brewery founded in New Orleans, Louisiana, on October 31, 1907, and originally named Dixie Brewing Company.
 The brewing operation was located on Tulane Avenue until 2005 when it closed due to damage from Hurricane Katrina.
 After that the beer was contract brewed out of state until November 2019 when a new brewery opened in New Orleans.
 In 2021 the brewery was renamed the Faubourg Brewing Company.
+Following the New Orleans Jazz & Heritage Festival in May 2024, the company announced its closure and that all equipment from their New Orleans plant would be auctioned off.

 History

 Faubourg Brewing Company was founded as Dixie Brewing by Valentine Merz, and began production in 1907.
 The original brick Dixie Brewery building at 2401 Tulane Avenue at the corner of Tulane Avenue and Tonti Street was designed by the German architect Louis Lehle and completed in 1907 with a wooden extension added in 1919.
 During Prohibition, the company became the "Dixie Beverage Company."

-In 1983, Dixie was sold to a New Orleans based corporation, Coy International.
+In 1983, Dixie was sold to a New Orleans–based corporation, Coy International.
 In November 1985, it was purchased by Joseph and Kendra Elliott Bruno and in 1989 its owners filed for Chapter 11 bankruptcy.
 After emerging reorganized in 1992, the brewery produced a new line of speciality beers, Blackened Voodoo (a dark lager), Crimson Voodoo (a red ale) and in 1993 introduced Jazz Amber Light.

 In 2005, the Dixie Brewery was severely damaged when Mid-City New Orleans flooded from the levee failure disaster during Hurricane Katrina.
 After the area was drained the brewery complex was looted with much of the equipment stolen.
 Despite early post-Katrina claims that the brewery would be restored and efforts being made to encourage local government to support the return of the brewery, it was never able to reopen.
 With the closing of the original brewery, Dixie Beer’s production was contract brewed at Joseph Huber Brewing Company in Monroe, Wisconsin.

 When the brewery didn't reopen on Tulane Avenue, the closed brewery building was incorporated into the footprint of the new Department of Veterans Affairs hospital built in New Orleans' Mid-City neighborhood.
 During restoration, the focus was on stabilizing the structure.
 Liz Failla, project coordinator for the VA said, "Right now, what we're doing is stabilizing the structure that we're going to maintain, which is that iconic tower with the Dixie Brewery on there."
 The design preserves and repairs the six- and four-story sections of the old brewery.
 Failla also said a modern brick and glass structure will rise from behind the historic facade.